Regular & Substantive Interaction

 - Contact with instructors not related to the course subject matter.

-- A student submits work/assignments/quizzes that are automatically graded by a learning management system.
+- A student submits work/assignments/quizzes that are automatically graded by a learning management system or artificial intelligence application.

 - Sending a welcome message during the first week of class and another around mid-semester.